puppetlabs/puppet-docs/source/pe/3.2/external_ca.markdown

 The orchestration credentials, located on the puppet master, need to be replaced.

 For each of the file names below, you'll need to replace **three** files: a cert in `/etc/puppetlabs/puppet/ssl/certs`, a private key in `/etc/puppetlabs/puppet/ssl/private_keys`, and a public key in `/etc/puppetlabs/puppet/ssl/public_keys`.
-The file names to look for are:
+Look for the following files:

 - `pe-internal-broker.pem` (controls the ActiveMQ server)
 - `pe-internal-mcollective-servers.pem`